openedx/open-edx-proposals/oeps/oep-0046-arch-ddd-domains.rst

   - - Marketing
     - generic
     - Marketing (generic) provides a portal for learners to discover higher-level learning contexts, such as Courses and Programs.
-  - - Catalog Content
-    - supporting
-    - Catalog Content (supporting) is a service for storing catalog data with interfaces for searching and discovery.
   - - Catalog Content Authoring
     - generic
     - Catalog Content Authoring (generic) allows educators to author and manage their catalog content.